Skip to main content

 The HO-5: Open Perils on Everything

 The HO-5(Comprehensive Form) eliminates the HO-3’s split.
-Under an HO-5 policy, boththe dwelling (Coverage A) and personal property (Coverage C) are insured on an open perils basis.
-This means your belongings get the same “covered unless excluded” treatment as your house.
+Under an HO-5 policy, boththe dwelling and personal property are insured on an open perils basis.
+Your belongings get the same “covered unless excluded” treatment as your house.

 Every one of the examples above would produce a different result under an HO-5.
 The jewelry that mysteriously disappeared?
 Covered, unless the policy specifically excludes mysterious disappearance for personal property.
 The couch destroyed by the dog?
 Covered, because pet damage is not an exclusion.
 The TV broken by accident?
 Covered.
+The rug ruined by spilled juice?
+Covered.
 The stored belongings damaged by an unknown cause?
 Covered, because the burden is on the insurer to prove an exclusion applies.

 The HO-5 costs more than the HO-3 — typically 5% to 15% more in premium depending on the carrier and state.
 But the additional premium purchases a fundamentally superior level of coverage.
 The policyholder gains open perils protection on everything they own, and the burden of proof shifts to the insurer for every claim on every category of property.